-Click the "Console" button at the bottom of the Editor to open the console.
+In a desktop browser, click the the "Console" button at the bottom of the Editor to open the console.

 The console will open up at the bottom of the preview panel.
 If you've selected a custom theme for your editor, the console will also use that theme.